SUMMARY:

 Laser Refractive Surgery: From One Medical Student to Another - Complications

-Do not risk your eyesight.
 Avoid refractive surgery.
+Do not risk your fragile, priceless gift of eyesight.